 - Keep long hair up in a ponytail, braid, or bun with hair accessories;

-- Avoid head to head contact with others;
+- Avoid head-to-head contact with others;

 - Keep the hair artificially dirty - like with hair spray, gel, or mousse;